-- Set up the model so that it can use as space the pre-calculated GeoJSON as grid - Using the value of the population (column popdensity2010), calculate the exact number of agents of your two categories per each census tract - Assign the number of agents to the GeoSchelling model - Let the simulation run for some steps...
+- Set up the model so that it can use as space the pre-calculated GeoJSON as grid - Suppose each NYC census tract was populated, in 2010, by 1200 agents - If you want to refine it, you can search the web for the exact population - Or you can multiply 1200 by the factor of the column popdensity2010 - Using the value of the population, calculate the exact number of agents of your two categories per each census tract - Assign the number of agents to the GeoSchelling model - Let the simulation run for some steps...
 Do you find something interesting?
-Be creative, propose a simple, but complete, analysis: - For the tolerance parameter, some hints: - Leave the 2/3 of classical Schelling - Increase it to 50% - ... - For the steps: - Is there a number of steps that make the simulation converge? - Do you observe any difference in the evolution of the process by changing some parameters? - Can you provide a visualization/interpretation of the process, static or dynamic?
+Be creative, propose a simple, but complete, analysis: - For the tolerance parameter, some hints: - Leave the /3 of classical Schelling - Increase it to 50% - ... - For the steps: - Is there a number of steps that make the simulation converge? - Do you observe any difference in the evolution of the process by changing some parameters? - Can you provide a visualization/interpretation of the process, static or dynamic?